Chick Fit

-Despite the lack of a physical release, "Chick Fit" achieved charting success in Slovakia, where it peaked at number 26.
 The song was accompanied by a music video which was directed by Daniel Wolfe and released on 18 January 2007.
 The video features the American street dance, Krumping.

-All Saints performed the song on a T4 Special and Popworld, and on various other television shows and at several gigs around the United Kingdom.
+All Saints performed the song on a T4 Special and Popworld.

 Background

 On 15 January 2007, All Saints announced on their official website that "Chick Fit" was going to be released as the second single from Studio 1 on 26 February 2007.
 Following the poor sales of Studio 1 All Saints were en route to being dropped by their label Parlophone Records before "Chick Fit" was released.
 The single release was later cancelled and at the same time not supported by radio stations.
 Parlophone then decided to release "Chick Fit" as a promotional, download-only single to cut costs following the poor performances of All Saints' Studio 1 and fellow labelmate Robbie Williams' Rudebox.